-COOLANT AIR FLOW CONTROL: Located on the right side of the control head, this master control valve adjusts the amount of air coolant flow to all of the handpieces.
+AIR COOLANT FLOW CONTROL: Located on the left side of the control head, this master control valve adjusts the amount of air coolant flow to all of the handpieces.
 Rotate counterclockwise to increase flow, clockwise to decrease flow.

-HANDPIECE FLOW CONTROLS: Located at the front of the control head, these individual control valves adjust the amount of water coolant supplied to its corresponding handpiece.
+HANDPIECE FLOW CONTROLS: Located on the right side of the control head, these individual control valves adjust the amount of water coolant supplied to its corresponding handpiece.
 Rotating the control valve counterclockwise increases water coolant, rotating the control valve clockwise decreases water coolant.